 In order to give you a sense of the trials and tribulations Tree Swallows may face we blogged the Salmon Creek Tree Swallow Project's 2012 nesting season from the birds' arrival in western NY in late March to the final nest's fledging in early July.

 Since we think this chronicle is both instructive and thought-provoking we're keeping it a permanent part of this web site.
-Click 2012 Blog to access it.
-The blog is ordered with latest posts first, but you would probably want either to select specific topics of interest or follow the season beginning with the earliest posts.
+The blog has been converted to pdf, with posts presented in sequential order.
+Click A Season to access it.